 People used to take a step back when I said I’d been a Buddhist monk for 8 years.
 Not that I ever made an issue of it.
 For me, meditation and mindfulness are just ways to train your mind, the same way you train your body—for health, balance and enjoyment.

 My teachers were the last generation of Tibetan masters to have been raised in free Tibet.
 I studied with them in India, Nepal, Sri Lanka and Switzerland.
 I studied Buddhist philosophy, psychology and reasoning with Geshe Tamdrin Rabten, a sparring partner to the Dalai Lama.

-But my favourite teacher I didn’t see much of.
-He was different.
-He played the game like a pro, paying homage to his elders and accepting it from his juniors.
-He knew the rules.
-And yet there was something seditious about him.
+But my favourite teacher I didn't see much of.
+His name was Lama Yeshe and he played the game like the most traditional Tibetans, paying homage to his elders and accepting it from his juniors.
+He knew the rules, but there was something seditious about him.
 The more I saw of the Tibetan social hierarchy, the more I understood the freedom he found with us Injis, as they called us.
 Foreigners.

 Few lamas at that time spoke English.
 He did so with gusto and hippy slang.
 His grammar was imperfect but his words made it into your heart.
 He was Lama Yeshe.
 I loved him.
 Everyone did.
 And I wrote about him in The Novice.

 He died at 52 from a weak heart that he knew would finish him.
 He wrote from his hospital room a heart-wrenching account of his impending death.

 I always wanted to be a teacher like him.
 Someone who listened and loved and reflected.

 I'd need time.
 A few decades should do it.